 Growth Parameters and Sex Determination

-Growth and sex parameters were collected when fish were 101-102, 129-130, 213-214 days old for interfacility comparison.
-Additionally, these parameters were also collected at 164-165 days old which was 5 weeks post exposure that were evaluated in comparison to the 213-214 days old measurements which were 15 weeks post exposure for evaluation of disease effects.
+Growth and sex parameters were collected when fish were 101-102, 129-130, 213-214 dpf for interfacility comparison.
+Additionally, these parameters were also collected at 164-165 dpf which was 5 weeks post exposure that were evaluated in comparison to the 213-214 dpf measurements which were 15 weeks post exposure for evaluation of disease effects.
 Sex was determined by gross differences in morphology and confirmed by histology for all samples collected for disease severity evaluation.
 Following overnight fecal collection, individual fish would be placed in a pre-anesthetic solution of 50 ppm MS-222 prepared with Tricaine-S (Western Chemical Inc., Ferndale, WA; a subsidiary of Aquatic Life Sciences Inc.) briefly before being transferred to a 150 ppm MS-222 anesthetic solution in a Petri dish on centimeter grid paper to be photographed.
 Fish were photographed when immobile but still upright.
 Standard length and width were evaluated via photographs taken with an iPhone (Apple Inc., Cupertino, CA) and analyzed with ImageJ software (https://imagej.net).
 Weight was obtained while the fish was still under the effects of anesthesia by transferring them from the photography Petri dish to a Petri dish on a scale with a volume of tared fish water, with excess water was removed.
 Body condition score is a length normalized metric of weight (for equation, see Methods) and serves as a general indicator of health in zebrafish and was calculated using the following equation:

 • BCS = Weight (mg)/Length (mm)3 x 100